Greece Moments Greece Moments

 Chicken – Kotopoulo, Κοτόπουλο

-Grilled chicken, typically served either as a souvlaki skewer or a whole breast fillet.
+Chicken, available as a souvlaki skewer or as a fillet.

 Pastitsio, παστίτσιο